JumpstartLab/sphero-dome/README.md

 The sphero command example allows you to write and save commands to a file and have sphero execute those commands.
-Sphero will automatically execute the commands written into the `sphero.rb` file whenver they are saved.
+Sphero will automatically execute the commands written into the `sphero.rb` file whenever they are saved.

 ### Run